fchrgrib/WallpaperCollectAPI/README.md

 1. `POST`   /register: Register a new user
 2. `POST`   /login: Login and get a JWT
 3. `GET`    /logout : logout
-4. `GET`    /wallpapers/your_wallpaper: Get a list of all wallpapers
+4. `GET`    /wallpaper/your_wallpaper: Get a list of all wallpapers
-5. `POST`   /wallpapers/upload: Upload a new wallpaper
+5. `POST`   /wallpaper/upload: Upload a new wallpaper
+6. `PUT`    /wallpaper/update_profile for updating your profile